jaakkopasanen/AutoEq/README.md

                         Path to results directory.
 Will keep the same relative paths for files foundin input_dir.
   --calibration CALIBRATION
                         File path to CSV containing calibration data.
+Needed when using target responsesnot developed for the source measurement system.
+See `calibration`
-See `calibration` directory.
+                        directory.
   --compensation COMPENSATION
-                        File path to CSV containing compensation curve.
+                        File path to CSV containing compensation (target) curve.
+Compensation is necessary when equalizing
-                        Compensation is necessary when equalizing because all input data is raw microphone data.
-See innerfidelity/resources and headphonecom/resources.
+                        because all input data is raw microphone data.
+See "compensation", "innerfidelity/resources" and
-                        Defaults to "innerfidelity\resources\innerfidelity_com
-                        pensation_sbaf-serious.csv".
+                        "headphonecom/resources".
   --equalize            Will run equalization if this parameter exists, no
                         value needed.
   --parametric_eq       Will produce parametric eq settings if this parameter
                         exists, no value needed.
   --max_filters MAX_FILTERS
                         Maximum number of filters for parametric EQ.
+Multiple cumulative optimization runscan be done by giving multiple filter counts separated by "+".
+"5+5" would create10 filters where the first 5 are usable independently from the rest 5 and the last5 can only be used with the first 5.
+This allows to have muliple configurationsfor equalizers with different number of
+                        bands available.
+Not limited by default.
   --bass_boost BASS_BOOST
                         Target gain for sub-bass in dB.
+Has sigmoid slope down from 35 Hz to 280 Hz. "--bass_boost" is mutually exclusive with "--iem_bass_boost".
+  --iem_bass_boost IEM_BASS_BOOST
-Has flat response from 20 Hz to 60 Hz and a sigmoid slope down to 200 Hz.
+                        Target gain for sub-bass in dB.
+Has sigmoid slope down from 25 Hz to 350 Hz. "--iem_bass_boost" is mutually exclusive with "--bass_boost".
-                        Defaults to 0.0.
   --tilt TILT           Target tilt in dB/octave.
 Positive value (upwards
                         slope) will result in brighter frequency response and negative value (downwards slope) will result in darker frequency response.
 1 dB/octave will produce nearly 10 dB difference in desired value between 20 Hz and 20 kHz.
 Tilt is applied with bass boost and both will affect the bass gain.
-Defaults to 0.0.
   --max_gain MAX_GAIN   Maximum positive gain in equalization.
 Higher max gain
                         allows to equalize deeper dips in frequency response but will limit output volume if no analog gain is